ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Evaluation

-\textbf{Parameter values. } We determine these parameter values through an analysis of DNNs that existing DNN certifiers can handle~\cite{gpupoly, deeppoly, zhang2018crown, cloud}.
+\textbf{Parameter values. } We determine these parameter values through an analysis of DNNs that existing DNN certifiers can handle~\cite{gpupoly,deeppoly,zhang2018crown,cloud}.
 These can handle a maximum of $10$ neurons for \maxpool.
 The transformer for \affine includes DNN operations like convolution layers, average pooling layers, and fully connected layers.
 Typical convolution and average pooling kernel sizes that are handled by existing DNN certifiers are $3 \times 3 \times 3, 64 \times 3 \times 3, 128 \times 3 \times 3$, etc., resulting in $n_{prev} = 9, 576, 1152$.
 For fully connected layers, the most commonly used values for $n_{prev}$ are $512, 1024, 2048$.
 So, in Table~\ref{table:complexcertifiers}, we present the computation times for \affine with $n_{prev}=2048$ and \maxpool transformers with $n_{prev}=10$.
-In Figure~\ref{fig:affine}, we show how the verification time scales with parameter values ($n_{prev}=n_{sym}$), ranging from $32$ to $8192$, for affine transformers.
-The times and the parameter values are shown in the log scale for better visualization.
-The bound $n_{prev}$ is on the number of neurons per \affine layer.
-For $n_{prev} = 8192$, this corresponds to over 64 million parameters per layer.
-Existing DNN certifiers~\cite{gpupoly, deeppoly, zhang2018crown, cloud} usually do not operate on larger sizes than this, but the verification time for larger sizes can be extrapolated from the graph for higher values.

-\textbf{Analysis of results. } We observe that, for \maxpool, the DeepZ and RefineZono transformers are harder to verify because their queries are doubly quantified due to the \embed operator in their specifications.
-ReluVal is the easiest to verify because the limited abstract shape does not allow it to do the same case analysis explained above for DeepPoly \maxpool.
-Also, for Vegas, the backward transformer for \maxpool is not available in existing works.
-For \affine, DeepPoly is the hardest because it uses the \traverse construct, which requires additional queries to check the validity of the invariant.
-Vegas takes the least time because of a relatively simpler verification query.
-Note that these verification times are not correlated to the actual runtimes of certifiers on concrete DNNs.

-\textbf{New certifiers} We can verify the soundness of the new certifier defined in \S~\ref{sec:newcert}.
-We can verify the transformers for primitive operations within 2 seconds.
-We can also verify the transformer for composite operations like \maxpool and \affine.
-In the case of \maxpool, the verification time is 730 s (for $n_{prev}=n_{sym}=10$), while that for \affine is a 6256 s (for $n_{prev}=n_{sym}=1024$).